milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 * BIOS configuration (for some settings, the BIOS configuration for LEDs can affect whether they are usable and in what default state they are in).
-* BIOS bugs (we have found some device BIOS have bugs where LEDs which should support RGB are only capable of dual color mode through WMI, but are capable of RGB when manually configuring via BIOS).
+* BIOS bugs (we have found some device BIOS have bugs where LEDs which should support RGB are only capable of dual color mode through WMI, but are capable of RGB when manually configuring them via the BIOS only).

 Aside from the above, command options can change based on the combination of what the BIOS allows and what indicator option mode LEDs are put in.